 Take Advantage of Our Technology and Expertise With Drain and Sewer Video Inspections

-Sewer and septic system repairs in Indiana should always start with a visual inspection of the system and be followed up with a detailed camera inspection.
+Sewer and septic system repairs in Texas should always start with a visual inspection of the system and be followed up with a detailed camera inspection.
 The best way for our technicians to understand the problem in your drain or sewer line, and then determine how to fix that problem, is with a video examination of your system.

 Before sewer camera inspection technology came to the forefront, a plumber would often need to rip up floors, tear into walls, or disturb lawns and yards in order to determine what may be causing a pipe blockage or problem with the system.
 Now, with the help of advanced fiber optics and cameras, we can see exactly what the problem in your pipes is without destructive exploration.
 There are many issues that can arise from sewer or drain blockages, but with a clear picture of what our technicians can fix for you, the job is much simpler, requires less time, and in most cases, costs you less money when we can pin point the issue.

 Universal Vacuum Service is a vacuum truck company that specializes in pumping out septic tanks of all sizes.
 We are based out of Hearne, Texas and serving Robertson County and Brazos County and the surrounding area.
 Whether you need a septic tank pumped as part of your regular system maintenance, or because of a septic system emergency, Universal Vacuum Service can help!

 Septic Tank Location Services